whoisdinanath/library-management-system-django/README.md

 # Library Management System Django

+## Description

+A Library Management System built using Django to manage books and students.
+The system allows admins to add, edit, and delete books and student profiles, issue books to students, and manage book returns.
+Students can view available books and track the books issued to them.

+## Technologies Used

+- **Django**: Backend framework
+- **Bootstrap**: Frontend framework for styling
+- **SQLite**: Default database for development

 ## Installation

-First of all install python on your system.
-Then run `pip install -r requirements.txt` to required settings.
+1. **Install Python**: Ensure Python is installed on your system.
+2. **Install Dependencies**: Run `pip install -r requirements.txt` to install the required packages.
+3. **Database Migrations**:
+   - Run `python manage.py makemigrations`
-Then run `python manage.py makemigration` `python manage.py migrate`.
+   - Run `python manage.py migrate`
-Finally it's time to create superuser/admin who will be managing students and books!
-Run `python manage.py createsuperuser` and enter the required data.
+4. **Create Superuser**: Run `python manage.py createsuperuser` and enter the required details.
-After that run `python manage.py runserver` and head over to the browser to http://127.0.0.1:8000 and login.
+5. **Run the Server**: Execute `python manage.py runserver` and navigate to [http://127.0.0.1:8000](http://127.0.0.1:8000) in your browser to log in.

-There are two types of user one is superuser/admin and another is regular user/students.
+## User Types

-Superuser/Admin can add students, add books, issue books to student, delete the returned book, edit and delete books and students profile.
+- **Superuser/Admin**: Can manage students, books, issue books, delete returned books, and edit/delete profiles.

-While, student can login and see books list and the books issued by them.
+- **Regular User/Student**: Can log in, view book lists, and see books issued to them.

-To register students have to fill up a information form and after that admin can view the informations sent by student in admin site and add a new student based on the details filled by the students in the information form if he/she is verified student of the given organizations.
-Then admin will send the credentials created by them via email to the student and using those credentials student can login to the library.
+## Student Registration

+1. Students fill out an information form.
+2. Admin reviews the submitted information in the admin site.
+3. Admin verifies the student and creates a new student profile.
+4. Admin sends login credentials to the student via email.

+## Adding New Books

-Before adding new books please go to the http://127.0.0.1:8000/admin admin site and add the required genre and language manually as we cannot add genre and language through the site.
-And visit the admin site to see information form regularly as if someone had registered for the library.
+Before adding new books, manually add the required genres and languages in the admin site at [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin).
+Regularly check the admin site for new student registrations.